 First off, what is an early wake-up?

-Some people want to wake up at 8:00 a.m.
-Some people want to wake up at 7:00 a.m.
-I think it’s important to first define what is an early wake up is to make sure we are all on the same page.
+Some people want to wake up at 8:00 am.
+Some parents like to wake up at 7:00 am.
+I think it’s essential first to define what is an early wake-up is to make sure we are all on the same page.

-How about I keep it simple? (‘Cause if you were up early, my guess is that you need everything to be as easy as possible.)
+How about I keep it simple? (‘Cause, if you were up, I guess that you need everything to be as easy as possible.)

-5:30-6, a gray area (depends on the kid, but I know that we would like to see that the wakeup later)
+5:30-6, a gray area (depends on the kid, but I know that we would like to see the wake-up later)

-I get it, some of you reading this just hated what I just told you.
+I bet some of you reading this just hated what I just told you.
 (I hate to be the bearer of bad news).

 Is it possible that your baby is just an early riser?

-It is possible if your child wakes up at 5:30 a.m. each and every day (and has been for life), that might not be an early wake-up.
+It is possible if your child wakes up at 5:30 am every day (and has been for life), that might not be an early wake-up.
 You may just have a baby who was born to wake early.
-That’s the way your baby’s biological sleep rhythms are set.
+That’s the way your baby’s natural sleep rhythms are set.

-So we will keep that in mind because we have to have realistic expectations when it comes to sleep.
+So we will keep that in mind because we have to have realistic expectations regarding to sleep.

-Even if your baby is waking up at 6 a.m. and you want him to start waking up at 7 a.m.
-I don’t want you to think that all hope is lost, you can still you use the tips below.
+Even if your baby is waking up at 6 am and you want him to start waking up at 7 am.
+It would be best if you didn’t think that all hope; lost, you can use the tips below.

 Investigate Why Your Baby Wakes Up Too Early

-You’re knee deep in the sleep-deprived trenches.
-You have to understand why you are having the early wake-up in the first place.
+You’re knee-deep in the sleep-deprived trenches.
+You must understand why the early wake-up is happening first, mainly focusing on your sleep schedule.
 Some of the reasons are pretty clear.
 Others are quite difficult to figure out.

 Questions To Ask If You Have A Baby Who Wakes Too Early: